oanderoficial/clearbin/README.md

 </font></font></h2>
 we like to inform the new GNU / Linux users that there is no hard disk defragmentation, nor cleaning and defragmenting the system "registry" Because it is a different operating system.
 But There Are Several Ways To Clean Up Useless System Files, And Clearbin Is A Delas!
 # Disclaimer
-Note: modifications, changes are acceptable provided, however, that you retain the author's name
+modifications, changes are acceptable provided, however, that you retain the author's name